Engagement

 Typical matters include:

-• allocation and traceability of responsibility in AI-mediated and agentic systems;
+• allocation and traceability of responsibility in AI-mediated systems;

-• architectures for contestability, override, and epistemic audit;
+• architectures for auditability, constraint, and execution-layer control;

 Forms of Engagement

-• confidential briefings for boards and senior leadership;
+• confidential briefings for boards, executives, and technical leadership;

-• keynote lectures and invited talks on AI governance and epistemic systems;
+• keynote lectures and invited talks on AI, agency, and epistemic systems;

 • research collaborations and institutional partnerships.